 The class teacher may suggest ways of how you can support your child.
 Your class teacher or the SENCo, Rachel Moseley, may meet with you to discuss how to support your child with strategies to use if there are difficulties with a child's behaviour/emotional needs.
-If outside agencies have been involved, suggestions and programmes of study are normally provided that can be used at home.
+If outside agencies have been involved, suggestions and recommendations will be shared with you so you can support at home.